CMLPlatform/advanced_EEIO_course_student_version/README.md

 [comment]: <> (We need to upadate the teaching crew)
 ### Exercises by Weekly program:

-N.B.
-LINKS ARE TEMPORARY AND NEED TO BE FIXED

 - [Course introduction; IOT & National accounts](IOT_n_National_accounts)
 - [Supply and use tables](supply_n_use_tables)
 - [Two IO models: Leontief v.
 Ghosh](leontief_n_ghosh_models)